tcaxle/drapeau/README.md

 Example colorschemes can be found in the examples folder.

 # Notes
+* This is intended for use with hex valued colors but there is no reason it would not work for other color formats
+* Hex values in colorscheme files ought to be without the preceding `#` or `\x` to allow use in different languages of config file
 * You may have as many colors as you like with whatever names you choose as long as it is consistent in your template files
 * You may have program specific colors if you wish with the following colorscheme setup:
 ```